 Baked Trail Mix Cake Donuts are easy to make and they travel well.
-These homemade cake donuts aren’t too sweet and they even have extra crunch for satisfaction.
+This homemade cake donut recipe isn’t too sweet and they even have an extra crunch for satisfaction.

 It also brings back childhood memories for me.
 About once a month we got to get donuts after church.
-And we got to pick out two differnt ones each.
+And we got to pick out two different ones each.
 What a treat!

 That means you have to make them.
 This is really an easy homemade donuts recipe and quick too.
 The kids will love them.
 No doubt.
 You’ll be sold on them in no time.